psu-epl/psu-epl.github.com/LPKF.md

 Steps to produce a PCB:
 * Login to controller PC
 * Turn on the S63
+    Open the cover.
+The power switch is on the bottom right front corner.
 * Start the LPKF CircuitPro software
 * Select the job type
     For two-sided boards, use DoubleSided_NoTHP.cbf